-If your garage door can operate automatically with a remote, it may not be a simple battery issue that is causing your garage door not to open when you click a button.
+If your garage door can operate automatically with a remote, it may not be a simple battery issue causing it to not open when you click a button.

 The Garage Door is Locked in Position

-If nothing else appears suspicious as to why the garage door will not open, it can be considered that the garage door may have accidentally gotten locked manually.
+If nothing else appears suspicious about why the garage door will not open, it can be considered that the garage door may have accidentally gotten locked manually.

 You can tell this may be the cause when the motor works right, but it shuts off before the door can move.
 So the door may have been manually locked while other tasks were being done to the garage door or near it.